ThierryBC24/ift6162-final-project/README.md

 └── setup.py              # Package installation script
 ```

+## Benchmarks and Results

+The example folder contains multiple scripts to generate sandbox experiment (specific experiments for different collision scenarios) and more realistic experiments and scenario by using actual coordinates.
+To get an overview of our results refer to the the [Benchmarks and Results](./examples/benchmarks_and_experiments.md) file.

 ## Limitations

 - **Simplified environment**: The simulation does not account for complex factors such as weather conditions, partial observability, or vessel size and maneuverability differences